Career Programs

 Career development is one of the three main goals of the education system in British Columbia.
 A person’s career is considered their journey through life, and the K-12 Career Education curriculum offers students the opportunity to pursue this in personally meaningful and goal-oriented ways.
 Students and parents can embrace the options & opportunities through administrators, teachers, career & post-secondary advisors, career facilitators, and counselors, as well as district staff, programs, events and our website.
 Career Education K-7, 8 & 9 helps youth begin to explore & discover who they are and who they want to be.
 This continues through to graduation and beyond with 8 credits of Career Education through Career Life Education (CLE) as well as Career Life Connections (CLC) & Capstone.
-In addition, Delta School District has a variety of excellent Career Programs options including Work Experience programs, Youth apprenticeship & Trades (Train in Trades & Work in Trades), CTC CADD, and Early Childhood Educator as opportunities for students to further enhance their career-life transition.
+In addition, Delta School District has a variety of excellent Career Programs options including Work Experience programs, Youth apprenticeship & Trades (Train in Trades & Work in Trades), CTC CADD and Intro to Biomedical & Health Sciences as opportunities for students to further enhance their career-life transition.
 Please visit www.deltalearns.ca/careers for more information.

 Career Education 8 and 9